BITSS-OPA/URAP-week-progress/20-max-spring-21/weekly_reports.md

 #### Assigned Tasks

-- OPA paper
+- [x] read OPA paper
-- ACRE guidelines
+- [ ] read ACRE guidelines
-- Rmarkdown tutorials
+- [ ] Rmarkdown tutorials
-- Review wealth tax and dw app and DD
+- [ ] review wealth tax and deworming app and dynamic documentation
-- Come up with questions (~10) then meet at the end of the week to discuss those questions.
-Submit unsolved questions in your weekly report so we can discuss during next meeting.
+- [ ] come up with questions (~10) then meet at the end of the week to discuss those questions. submit unsolved questions in your weekly report so we can discuss during next meeting.

-#### Completed Tasks

 #### Notes